 - Build Native

-At present, crafting better and more intuitive cross-platform applications turns out to be no big deal as there are a plethora of tools and frameworks available around.
-And of course, Angular cannot be ignored here.
+At present, developing better and more intuitive cross-platform applications turns out to be no big deal as there are a plethora of tools and frameworks available around.
+Angular is one such framework.

 2.9 Key Features of Angular

-- Two-way Binding – Two-way data binding feature that ensures there is a seamless synchronization attached between both the model and the view.
-You can see a change in view once the model data is rectified.
-And vice versa.
+- Data Binding – Two-way data binding feature that ensures there is a seamless synchronization attached between both the model and the view.
+You can see a change in view once the model data is rectified and vice versa.
 This means both model and view will be updated in real-time.

 - Dependency Injection – Dependency Injection (DI) is one such feature that deals with the how part.
 Here components can easily get hold of their dependencies but how all this is done comes under the dependency injection.
 Irrespective of your app’s nature, it is now possible to describe it in a declarative manner.
 In case, if there is a component that doesn’t fit the user’s needs, it can be easily replaced with dependency injection.